putnamalbert/BACnet-Segmentation/README.md

 # BACnet-Segmentation
-This GitHub site provides an educational guide related to BACnet Segmentation for the Feb/24 IT/OT Summit.
+This GitHub site provides an educational guide related to BACnet Segmentation for the February 2024 IT/OT Summit.

 Modules related to aspects of BACnet Segmentation.
 Points to cover.
 Order of importance.